 Monitoring attendance.
 We at Alvechurch Middle School closely monitor all children’s attendance.
 If we feel concerned we will contact the Education Welfare Officer at Worcestershire County Council for support.
 You may be contacted either by phone or by letter to discuss any obstacles to regular attendance.
 However, if attendance does not improve, a meeting may need to be set up with parents to find solutions.
 All pupils with attendance levels of below 90% will be requested to supply medical evidence for absences.
 Continued unauthorised absence could lead to a referral to the Education Investigation Service.
 Full guidance is available by clicking this link

 Towards the end of each term we will always make contact with parents of those pupils who have dropped below 90% attendance.
 This is to ensure parents are aware of the overall absence for the term with reasons for each absence.
 This can assist in identifying any ongoing medical problems or issues with school life.
-We are here to support and encourage pupils and keeping parents informed ensures we are working together for pupils.
+We are here to support and encourage pupils and keeping parents informed ensures we are working together and in the best interest for pupils.

 If you are concerned about your child’s attendance or would like any advice you are more than welcome to contact Mrs Rees who is more than happy to assist.